sct-pipeline/ukbiobank-spinalcord-csa/README.md

 **TODO see if it is possible to inlcude the qc zipe file in PR**

 #### Re-run the analysis
-After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch`command in [Processing](###processing)).
-If manually-corrected files exists, they will be used intead of proceeding to automatic segmentation and labeling.
-Make sure to put the output results in another folder (flag `-path-output`) if you don't want the previous relsults to be overwritten.
+After all the necessary segmentation and labels are corrected, re-run the analysis (`sct_run_batch` command in [Processing](###processing)).
+If manually-corrected files exist, they will be used instead of proceeding to automatic segmentation and labeling.
+Make sure to put the output results in another folder (flag `-path-output`) if you don't want the previous results to be overwritten.

 - - -